 The Morris then dropped out of sight locally for quite a while, and the next recorded mention is towards the end of the 19th-century, when dances with sticks were seen in Market Bosworth and other parts of West Leicestershire.
 In the 1920s a side of dancers was performing Cotswold Morris in Leicestershire but the present Leicester Morris Men re formed in 1953, and they initially met just to learn the dances, with an occasional demonstration.
 In 1957 Steve George organised the first summer season of “dancing out”, and the side has never looked back.

 Leicester Morris is now one of the established Morris sides in England, and have been members of the Morris Ring since the early 1960s.
-For more than forty years we have annually performed at between fifty and sixty venues (we claim to have danced in every town and village in Leicestershire!) in our published programme of ‘tours’ as well as various fates and similar events.
+For seventy years we have annually performed at between fifty and sixty venues (we claim to have danced in every town and village in Leicestershire!) in our published programme of ‘tours’ as well as various fates and similar events.
 We hope to give as much pleasure to audiences as we derive ourselves from keeping the Morris alive.

 The side remains predominantly a Cotswolds Morris side.
 That means that we dance traditional dances collected from the Cotswolds villages.
 However in 1989 we also started to perform traditional Border Morris dances (Dances collected from the Welsh – English border villages).